ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.1.0: June 24, 2020 =
+- New: On our UTM builder in our Tools submenu page, we’ve integrated with PrettyLinks to enable conversion of generated URLs into PrettyLinks.
+- Tweak: The multisite setup process has been streamlined for users who network activate ExactMetrics.
+We’ve introduced a new setup wizard for those users, and worked on ironing out the experience.
+- Tweak: Our integration with WordPress’s Site Health feature now handles detection of Coming Soon plugins to reduce false positives for the automatic check of the tracking code output.
+- Tweak: The “Tracking code not output” error will no longer appear for users who have the PHP constant in use to disable tracking on testing and staging sites.
+- Fixed: A bug that caused the enhanced link attribution code to not output for some users has been fixed.

 = 6.0.2: February 25, 2020 =
 - New: We added a new "classic" mode to the dashboard based on user feedback.
 This new mode allows for a more compact, compressed widget to see all the most important information at a glance..
 - Tweak: We disabled the eCommerce settings and reports for users that are not using any eCommerce plugin.